 - If necessary, contact a suitable specialist disposal company. - Wooden packaging for sea transport consists of impregnated wood.
-Observe the local regulations. - The foil used for water-proof packaging is an aluminum composite foil.
+Comply with the local regulations. - The foil used for water-proof packaging is an aluminum composite foil.
 It can be recycled thermally.
-Dirty foil must be disposed of via waste incineration.
+Dirty foil must be disposed of through incineration.

-11.5 Disposal of components
+11.6 Disposal of components